Sharon’s Hiking Trails

 6. Beaver Brook Trail

-One mile long running from Farnham Road to the Sharon train station.
+Almost 2 miles long running from the end of Berkshire Ave to the Sharon train station (near the Tennis club).
 Map available.

 Moose Hill Wildlife Sanctuary